-As Sustainable Health evolves and builds momentum, we will continue to draw on an international spectrum of faculty talent.
+As Sustainable Health evolves and builds momentum, we will continue to draw on an international spectrum of collaborator talent.

 Assistant Professor, Exercise and Wellness, School of Nutrition and Health Promotion, Arizona State University

 Matthew Buman is an Assistant Professor in the School of Nutrition and Health Promotion at Arizona State University.
 Matt is a member of the Project HoneyBee advisory team at the Center for Sustainable Health.
 His research at ASU focuses on measuring and intervening upon the dynamic interplay of sleep, sedentary, and physical activity behaviors and how collectively these behaviors can be harnessed to prevent chronic disease. email@example.com